Trade

 As we close the book on 2011, there is no question political brinksmanship prevented opportunities for America to move forward.
 There were, however, consequential, bipartisan accomplishments which will benefit the country.
 One area where Republicans and Democrats, Congress and the White House were all able to come together was advancing an aggressive trade agenda.

 One of the most significant challenges holding back the American economy is our overly complex and outdated tax code.
 Instead of having tax policy to encourage hiring American workers and investing here in the United States, our obsolete tax system incentivizes businesses to leave profits and jobs overseas.
 This dynamic is stifling job growth here in Nebraska and across the country.
+If we are serious about stimulating our economy, it is time to reform the tax system to make the United States a more competitive place to invest and create much-needed jobs.

 After nearly five years of delay and political gamesmanship the trade agreements with Colombia, Panama, and South Korea finally passed the U.S. House of Representatives with bipartisan support.
 It was a pivotal moment for America’s economy.
+With these agreements our economic and national security will be strengthened; and more opportunity will be created for our farmers, ranchers, manufacturers, and workers.

 Washington, D.C. – Congressman Adrian Smith (R-NE) today voted in support of the trade agreements with Colombia, Panama, and South Korea as all three agreements passed the House of Representatives with bipartisan support.